Avinava/sfdc-neo/README.md

 This will start the server on the port specified in the .env file.
 You can then access the application by navigating to http://localhost:3000 in your web browser.

 ## Demo

+You can try the demo app here https://neo.sfdxy.com/

 ![Screen Recording 2023-05-21 at 1 17 26 AM](/screenshots/demo.gif)